Our Florida Keys travel guide covers everything you need to know when planning a trip to the Keys — things to do, where to stay, and more!

 By viewing the map below, you can get an idea of where Marathon and Islamorada are located.
 (The Lower Keys are not included in this map.)

-What to Do in Marathon, Florida Keys
+Best Things to Do in Marathon, Florida Keys

 Marathon is situated in the Middle Keys and stretches about ten miles long.
 It’s composed of Knight’s Key, Boot Key, Key Vaca, Fat Deer Key, Long Point Key, Crawl Key and Grassy Key.